Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 ## Creating event handler projects

-In this section we will see how to use SDK 5 to create Alfresco event handler projects, using plain Java and using the Spring framework.
+In this section we will see how to use the SDK to create Alfresco event handler projects, using plain Java and using the Spring framework.

 ### Start up Content Services 23.1 or newer {#acsstart}